 According to David, for the next three years, distributors will have a hard time getting their films released due to the pandemic shutting down theaters last year.
 Theater chains will have their pick of the best of the best films.
 So, make it easier on yourself by choosing a commercial genre to write in – such as action, disaster, or creature feature stories.

 1. FIND AN OLD CHINA HAND

-You need to realize that business is done differently over there.
-You need to spend time there and learn the culture.
+Additionally, you need to realize that business is done differently over there.
+You need to spend time there and learn about the culture.
 Then pitch your projects after you’ve done some research on the China market.

 China Hollywood Greenlight Podcast – Episode 032

 David L. Suarez

 The China List membership website – where Hollywood and China meet